Choosing Child CareSkip to the navigation

 - Nanny.
 Usually a nanny cares for one or more children of a single family.
 Nannies usually have at least a high school education.
 Many have college degrees in childhood education or have completed a special training program.
 Nannies are considered employees.
 They may work part-time or full-time in the family's home.
 For more information, contact the International Nanny Association at www.nanny.org.

 - Au pair.
 Au pairs are child care providers from a foreign country.
-They speak English and typically live with a family for around 12 months.
+They typically live with a family for around 12 months.
 Au pairs usually are young adults (18 to 26 years of age) and often have completed a college degree or are pursuing further education.
 Families usually are matched with an au pair through an agency.

 Selecting an individual care provider